Carl-McBride-Ellis/Carl-McBride-Ellis/README.md

 also author of ["The Orange Book of Machine Learning"](https://raw.githubusercontent.com/Carl-McBride-Ellis/TOBoML/main/TOBoML.pdf).
 Previously I worked as an academic researcher in the field of statistical mechanics and thermodynamics, and a list of the over 40 publications that I have co-authored can be found on my [home page](https://carl-mcbride-ellis.github.io/) (h-index=23).

-My primary skills are
+My primary skills are:

-- Data exploration and experimentation
+- data exploration and experimentation
-- Predictive modelling of tabular / structured data using the tools of machine learning
+- predictive modelling of tabular / structured data using the tools of machine learning
-- Proof of concept (PoC)  prototype models
+- proof of concept (PoC)  prototype models
-- regression techniques with conformal prediction intervals, well calibrated classification
+- regression techniques with conformal prediction intervals
+- well calibrated probabilistic classification

 If you wish to get in touch it would be a pleasure to connect on [LinkedIn](https://www.linkedin.com/in/carl-mcbride-ellis/).

-Needless to say a great deal of what I do is facilitated by the work of others, and the vast majority of the source of the python packages can be found right here on GitHub, for example:
+Needless to say a great deal of what I do is made possible by the groundwork of others, and the vast majority of the source of the python packages can be found right here on GitHub, for example:
 * [scikit-learn](https://github.com/scikit-learn)
 * [NumPy](https://github.com/numpy) / [SciPy](https://github.com/scipy)